4 - 8 May 2026 • Colombo, Sri Lanka

 Welcome, presenters!
 We’re excited to feature your research at Sharks International 2026.
 To ensure a smooth experience, please review the following guidelines carefully.
+General tips on slide and poster design are available below the guidelines.

 Session Procedures: